thoughtbot/appraisal/README.md

 That will make sure that each of the test sub-job are not getting run more than one time.

-You can also running your test against multiple versions of Ruby locally, just like running on Travis CI, by using [WWTD].
+You can also run your tests against multiple versions of Ruby locally, just like running on Travis CI, by using [WWTD].

 [WWTD]: https://github.com/grosser/wwtd